Fizmath/Python-3.11-multiprocessing-and-multithreading-Benchmarking/README.md

 then run the test again  ...

-with `ntel®Core  i7 11800 ` i got these results :
+with `intel®Core  i7 11800 ` i got these results :